Television in the United Kingdom: Sky

-Paramount Global
+Paramount Skydance

-Channel 5 was the fifth analogue terrestrial channel to launch, in March 1997.
+5 was the fifth analogue terrestrial channel to launch, in March 1997.
 Due to constraints with the available UHF frequencies at the time, many households had to retune their video recorders, which shared the frequency on their RF output with the frequency used by Channel 5's new broadcasts.
 Channel 5 was the first terrestrial channel to also broadcast via satellite.
 From 2006 onwards, Channel 5 launched new digital channels and an Internet on-demand service.
 After changing ownership several times, in May 2014 Channel 5 and its sister channels were acquired by Viacom, an American media conglomerate, known as Paramount since 2022.

 By the time it acquired Channel 5, Paramount already operated a large number of subscription channels in the UK, including the MTV, Nickelodeon and Comedy Central channels, which are available via Sky TV, Virgin Media and Now.
-In terms of viewing share, the combined viewing across Paramount's channels make the group the UK's fifth largest broadcaster, according to BARB's viewing figures for 1 March 2020.
+In terms of viewing share, the combined viewing across Paramount's channels make the group the UK's fifth largest broadcaster, according to Barb's viewing figures for 1 March 2020.

 Paramount additionally operates the Pluto TV and Paramount+ Internet streaming services.

 Local and regional television

 Local television

 Since 2012, additional local TV channels are available via Freeview channel 7 or 8.
 The channels are licensed by Ofcom, with 34 local TV channels licensed as of 2 July 2020.
-Nineteen of the licenses are held by That's TV, and eight are held by Made Television.
+Nineteen of the licences are held by That's TV, and eight are held by Made Television.
 The remainder are held independently.
-Each license contains the amount of local TV programming required.
-As an example, the license for Scarborough, which is held by That's TV, requires seven hours of local programming per week (one hour per day on average).
-Thirteen additional licenses were originally intended, but Ofcom decided not to advertise these in June 2018.
+Each licence contains the amount of local TV programming required.
+As an example, the licence for Scarborough, which is held by That's TV, requires seven hours of local programming per week (one hour per day on average).
+Thirteen additional licences were originally intended, but Ofcom decided not to advertise these in June 2018.

 The way Ofcom structured local television – being dependent on terrestrial transmission – was criticised in a Guardian article in 2015 for being "years behind in its thinking", as it does not account for the Internet.
-In the article, Ofcom responded that the licensing scheme was inherited from the Department for Digital, Culture, Media and Sport.
+In the article, Ofcom responded that the licensing scheme was inherited from the Department for Culture, Media and Sport.
 In April 2018, BBC News reported that "many of the stations have been ridiculed for the poor quality of their output or have been reported to Ofcom for breaching broadcasting rules".
-The local TV companies receive a subsidy from the BBC of £147.50 per local news story, funded by the license fee, paid whether the BBC uses the content or not.
+The local TV companies receive a subsidy from the BBC of £147.50 per local news story, funded by the licence fee, paid whether the BBC uses the content or not.
 A June 2018 article on BuzzFeed claimed that That's TV was created "primarily to extract money from the BBC whilst delivering little content of useful value".